Softvelum/larix-testing/README.md

 [Read this Wiki page](https://github.com/WMSPanel/larix-testing/wiki) for more details.

-You may also find useful our (Larix Broadcaster SDK tutorials](https://github.com/WMSPanel/larix-sdk-examples).
+You may also find useful our [Larix Broadcaster SDK tutorials](https://github.com/WMSPanel/larix-sdk-examples).